My 1975

 The very next day, I started prepping my van for the voyage.
 The first thing I needed to do was to replace the horn.
 The Dodge Tradesman van had a very puny sounding factory horn that was a little bit embarrassing to blow.
 The solution was to install two used Cadillac horns I found in a junkyard.
 I attached the horns under the hood then wired them to a large push button I installed on my van’s dashboard.
 The new horn button was just to the left of the steering wheel column and within easy reach of my left hand.
 Now I had a much louder, manlier horn for my van that I thought sounded pretty cool.
 Maybe not as cool as those air horns I'd seen mounted on the roofs of some other vans; but I had to save my money for the trip.

+To the right is an early photo of my Dodge van while being customized in 1976.
+You can see in the photo that there was a day bed platform in the rear of the van and a side couch platform with enough room to stretch out on.
+The spare and jack were underneath the rear day bed platform which also left room for other things no taller than twelve inches tall.
+There was additional storage under the side couch and even more storage room for bulky luggage, coolers and whatever else we wanted to bring in the trunk space behind the rear day bed.
+You could get to the trunk space either from the inside or through the outside rear doors.
 All of that storage space in my van would come in handy on our long road trip.
 We would need to bring along sleeping bags, towels to wash up with and lots of clothes of course.
 We were going to need our clothes to go hang out in California discos and to make the right impression in diverse situations.
-We were even prepared for going on job interviews so we brought along a suit and tie just in case.
+We were even prepared for going on job interviews so my brother and I brought along a suit and tie just in case.
 As for food provisions we didn't store up any food in the van because we were going to live off the land and eat fast food.
 What did we care, we were young.
 Food however, latter proved to be a major drain on our money.

 That's me in the dark glasses having fun in my van just days before my Cali road trip in 1977.